Blog | Aesthetics To Go — Mobile Clinical Operating System for Licensed Providers

 Patient acquisition is built in

 The scheduling system is not just a calendar — it is connected to ATG's patient acquisition pipeline.
-When ATG drives a new patient through advertising, SEO, social media, or the AI simulator, that patient books directly into the scheduling system.
+When ATG drives a new patient through advertising, SEO, or social media, that patient books directly into the scheduling system.
 The provider does not need to manage a separate marketing funnel or booking page.
 Patients appear on your calendar.
 You show up and treat.

 Close ×